Wednesday, August 28, 2024

 Carmine can’t of course

-be the only shade
+be the only shade of autumn

-like handcuff keys
+handcuff keys towards what

 unless your lowered lashes

-and my bent limbs
+& my bent limbs

-pray to what ache
+prayed to what ache?

-The truth is my nipples
+And yet the truth is my nipples

-are vestigial, but somehow
+are vestigial, but somehow still

-still sensitive to rumors
+redden to rumors

 of ruby on fingernails.

-Maybe if you had stopped
+Maybe if you hadn’t

-pouting while pretending
+while pouting & pretending

-the lone in cologne,
+to hide the lone in cologne,

-I could’ve stopped falling
+I might’ve stopped falling

 for the one shade of lipstick